junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Then he will just be a pile of bones, like Rowena suggested."
 Cas comments.

 Dean pinches the bridge of his nose.
 "Fixing that body gotta be easier than fixing that rock star's, eh?
-For one, the Devil isn't in him right this moment.
-It's like finding him something temporary usable as a substitute."
+For one, the Devil isn't in him right this moment, and that's poisoned by a witch.
+It's like finding him something temporary usable as a substitute.
+We can make him switch back and forth like two dirty shirts."

 "I still don't like the idea," Sam sighs, but standing up obediently.
 "Alright, I'll go packing.
 Meet you in the garage in ten?"